bellflight/AVR-Python-Libraries/README.md

 payload = AVRPCMColorSet((128, 232, 142, 0))
 ```

-The second part of the MQTT libraries, is the `MQTTModule` class.
+The second part of the MQTT libraries is the `MQTTModule` class.
 This is a boilerplate module for AVR that makes it very easy to send
 and receive MQTT messages and do something with them.